-We have conducted a compliance audit of the Neshannock Township Police Pension Plan for the period January 1, 2007, to December 31, 2008.
+We have conducted a compliance audit of the Shillington Borough Police Pension Plan for the period January 1, 2007, to December 31, 2008.
 The audit was conducted pursuant to authority derived from Section 402(j) of Act 205 and in accordance with Government Auditing Standards applicable to performance audits issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusions based on our audit objective.
 We believe that the evidence obtained provides a reasonable basis for our conclusions based on our audit objective.

 The objective of the audit was to determine if the pension plan was administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
+Our audit was limited to the areas related to this objective.